pypr/compyle/docs/source/details.rst

 All of the following parallel algorithms allow choice of a suitable backend and take a keyword argument to specify this backend.
-If no backend is provided a default is chosen from the ``cpy.config`` module.
+If no backend is provided a default is chosen from the ``compyle.config`` module.
 You can get the global config using::

   from compyle.config import get_config